for Windows and Linux

 |In this section, specify the behavior of HotSwap for Groovy: |

 |Enable hot-swap agent for Groovy code||If this check box is selected, then a special agent will be added to the debugged process in order to enable hot-swap for Groovy code. |

 If you don't want hot-swap, or this agent is getting in the way, clear this check box.

-Last modified: 5 April 2017
+Last modified: 18 August 2017